 07 Jul Germs

 As a society we need to get out of this notion that all germs are bad.
-If it wasn’t for bacteria, life wouldn’t exist on this planet.
-During my training as an acupuncturist in China in the early 1990s, I was appalled at the lack of hygiene in the hospitals – and yet I never heard of a case of Golden Staph!
-Most are essential to our survival.
-Look at the amount of research on the bacteria in our intestines – the probiotics.
-Not only are they essential to our digestive function, they also play an integral role in our immune system and in reducing the development of allergies (this is not surprising given that 70% of our immune system exists in the gut).
-So why has our society become so obsessed with eliminating germs?
+Not only are bacteria vital to healthy digestion, they also play an important role in our immune system and in reducing the risk of allergies (this is not surprising given that 70% of our immune system exists in the gut).
+Just look at the explosion of research that has been published about the gut microbiome!
+So why have we become so obsessed with germs?

 Tips to Reduce Germs in Your Home

-- Wash fruit and vegies and eggs (that dirt could be chook poo!)
+- Wash fruit and vegies and eggs with water (that dirt could be chook poo!)

 - Dont leave food (including pet food) lying around the house as it will attract pests